 Most couples finish their rings by the end of the day, but those wanting hallmarking or jewels incorporated will need to be finished off by Mark and sent to you later.

 An initial one-hour consultation is needed before the workshop for Mark to measure your ring fingers and discuss your ideas and design options so that he can send you a quotation to cover the workshop itself, the materials and any extras such as hallmarking and engraving.
 This service is free and can be via email, Skype or Facetime

 Enjoy 10% (£25) off the cost of the workshop when you quote The Gay Wedding Guide.

-Images: Photos show Karen and Becks making their wedding rings at the Mark Fenn Studio, Whitstable.
+Images: Photos show of Chris and Elaine with their wedding rings at the Mark Fenn Studio.
 Images copyright of Mark Fenn Studio.